nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --crypto.vault.timeout duration                 Timeout of client calls to Vault, in Golang time.Duration string format (e.g. 1s). (default 5s)
       --crypto.vault.token string                     The Vault token.
 If set it overwrites the VAULT_TOKEN env var.
+      --datadir string                                Directory where the node stores its files. (default "./data") --discovery.definitions.directory string        Directory to load Discovery Service Definitions from.
+If not set, the discovery service will be disabled.
+If the directory contains JSON files that can't be parsed as service definition, the node will fail to start.
+      --discovery.server.definition_ids strings       IDs of the Discovery Service Definitions for which to act as server.
+If an ID does not map to a loaded service definition, the node will fail to start.
-      --datadir string                                Directory where the node stores its files. (default "./data") --events.nats.hostname string                   Hostname for the NATS server (default "0.0.0.0") --events.nats.port int                          Port where the NATS server listens on (default 4222) --events.nats.storagedir string                 Directory where file-backed streams are stored in the NATS server
+      --events.nats.hostname string                   Hostname for the NATS server (default "0.0.0.0") --events.nats.port int                          Port where the NATS server listens on (default 4222) --events.nats.storagedir string                 Directory where file-backed streams are stored in the NATS server